 While sorting the Serials mail, you may occasionally find materials from the GPO (Government Publishing Office).
 These pieces should be passed on to Government Documents personnel.

 These items will have either "GPO" or the number 29 (our library's depository number) written somewhere on the package or envelope.
 Below are some examples of how you might find this.

-After all of the mail has been sorted, opened, delivered, and removed from the S&R mail cart and postal basket, the mail cart and postal basket should be placed alongside the North wall of the Serials Receiving Specialist’s station.
-This is where Shipping & Receiving will pick it up the following morning.
+After all of the mail has been sorted, opened, delivered, and removed from the Shipping and Receiving mail cart and postal basket, the mail cart and postal basket should be placed alongside the North wall of the Receiving Specialist’s station.
+This is where Shipping and Receiving will pick it up.